+The Group is principally engaged in provision of private higher education services in the PRC.
 The Group's chief operating decision maker (the "CODM") has been identified as the chief executive officer who considers the business from the service perspective.
-Management has determined the operating segments based on the information reviewed by the CODM for the purposes of allocating resources and assessing performance.